isaacweihs/TestDriveAnything/README.md

 Currently only supports Tank missions.

 Note that Ask3ladd's mission and vehicle files are required for this to work.

-(see tutorial for those files here: https://www.youtube.com/watch?v=VbFSo0YqJE0
+Tutorial for those files here: https://www.youtube.com/watch?v=VbFSo0YqJE0